github-education-resources/PR-Pao-de-Queijo-Request/README.md

-# GitHub x PR Pao de Queijo
+# GitHub x PR Pão de Queijo

 ## How to join PR Pão de Queijo
 There are three steps to join and receive your free Pão de Queijo.